linuxfandudeguy/iridium/README.md

    // @ts-ignore
    // Here you can modify this file in order to make your website.
    // IMPORTANT: Please do not remove the `ts-ignore` comment.

+   import './styles.css';  // CSS can be imported directly into the file

    import { renderComponent } from './iridium-js/src/framework';